Himani2615/optitrends/README.md

    •Shop page

    •Product details page

+   •Product details page with image gallery and navigation

    •Designed in collaboration with a designer

-   •Built with Tailwind CSS, Vite, and React

 # Installation